Tavaerua

 Tavaerua is one of 22 islands in the Aitutaki atoll of the Cook Islands.
-It is located on the eastern perimeter of Aitutaki Lagoon to the south of the smaller island of Tavaeruaiti, four kilometres to the east of the main island of Aitutaki.
-The island is 290m wide and 500m long and has an elevation of 7 m above sea level.
+It is located on the eastern perimeter of Aitutaki Lagoon to the south of the smaller island of Tavaeruaiti, 4 km to the east of the main island of Aitutaki.
+The island is 290 m wide and 500 m long and has an elevation of 7 m above sea level.